-When times are hard, it is sometimes difficult to remember that the things that count are not always material, and the people who make a difference in our lives are the ones we often take for granted.
-The parable of "The Three Laughs" exemplifies these ideas.
-We may never know the reasons behind the giving of others.
-Sometimes it may seem stingy and at other times generous.
-Perhaps all that may be needed to untie the purse strings may be "Loosening the Stopper."
-"The Clotheslines," "Defending His Property" and "A Special Gift" reveal gifts of generosity in everyday events of life.
+When times are hard, it is sometimes difficult to remember that the things that count are not material, and the people who make a difference in our lives are the ones we often take for granted.
+We read five Jewish folktales that reveal gifts of generosity in everyday events of life.
+Through reading and discussion, the learners discuss the folktale's message and connections to philanthropy.

 The learner will: